Zero-Shot Image Classification Using Coupled Dictionary Embedding: Problem Formulation and Technical Rationale

-The intuition from a co-view perspective is that both the visual and the attribute features provide information about the same class or entity, and so each can augment learning of the other~\cite{isele2016using,rostami2019using}.
+The intuition from a co-view perspective is that both the visual and the attribute features provide information about the same class or entity, and so each can augment learning of the other to improve performance~\cite{isele2016using,rostami2019using}.
 Each underlying class is common to both views, and so we can find task embeddings that are consistent for both the visual features and their corresponding attribute features.
 The main challenge is to learn these dictionaries for the visual and the attribute spaces.
-Having learned these two dictionaries, zero-shot classification can be performed by mapping images of unseen classes into the attribute space, where classification can be simply done via nearest neighbor or more advanced clustering approaches.
+Having learned these two dictionaries, zero-shot classification can be performed by mapping images of unseen classes into the attribute space, where classification can be simply done via nearest neighbor or more advanced clustering approaches (Figure \ref{fig:tardigrade} (b)).
 Given the coupled nature of the learned dictionaries, an image can be mapped to its semantic attributes by first finding the sparse representation with respect to the visual dictionary.
-Our algorithm is equipped with a novel entropy minimization regularizer~\cite{guo2006use,lu2006regularized}, which facilitates the solution to the ZSL problem.
-Next the semantic attribute dictionary can be used to recover the attribute vector from the joint sparse representation which can then be used for classification.
-We also show that a transductive approach applied to our attribute-aware JD-ZSL formulation provides state-of-the-art or close to state-of-the-art performance on various benchmark datasets.
+Our algorithm is equipped with a novel entropy minimization regularizer~\cite{guo2006use}, which facilitates a better solution for the ZSL problem.
+The entropy regularization helps to tackle the challenge of domain-shift in zero-shot learning.
+Next the semantic attribute dictionary can be used to recover the attribute vector from the joint sparse representation which can then be used for classification (Figure \ref{fig:tardigrade} (b)).
+We also show that a transductive approach applied to our attribute-aware JD-ZSL formulation improves the perofrmance via mitigating the challenge of hubness in high dimensions.
+Our experiments demonstrate that our algorithm leads to competitive performance on four standard ZSL benchmark datasets.